-Other reconfigurable architectures include the following: Garp uses an FPGA-like substrate for tight-inner loops but suffers when loop iterations are small [15].
-Chimaera maps instruction sequences to a reconfigurable substrate [40].
-Ambric [12] and Mathstar [13] explore domainspecific specialization.
-Table 5 classifies the related work in terms of software capability, hardware constraints, and a description of their basic mechanisms.
-The Figure depicts tradeoffs in terms of overall complexity4, scalability, and generality.
-DySER achieves all three with a co-designed compiler and simplified computational units.
+Other reconfigurable architectures include the following: Garp uses an FPGA-like substrate for tight-inner loops but suffers when loop iterations are small [17].
+Chimaera maps instruction sequences to a reconfigurable substrate [39].
+Ambric [14] and Mathstar [15] explore domainspecific specialization.
+Table 4 classifies the related work in terms of software capability, hardware constraints, and their basic mechanisms.
+In terms of generality, scalability, and overall complexity, DySER achieves all three with a codesigned compiler and simplified computational as shown in the design space tradeoffs plotted in the Table.

 The path-tree construction is similar to hyperblocks [25], but our representation is rooted at the innermost block and captures all paths.
 Our slicing approach is similar to early efforts of decoupled access/execute machines [32] but we map one of the slices to hardware.
-Program slicing has been used in other contexts for improving hardware efficiency [41, 19].
-Static scheduling has been explored in VLIW processors and RAW [22] but at the finegranularity of a few instructions.
-DySE expands the granularity to several hundred instructions and does path scheduling as well.
-The mapping problem is related to VLSI placeand-route problems [24] but at a significantly smaller scale of hundreds of nodes.